 State Highways; Transfer to Counties; Task Force

-Transfers all state highways functions and funding to the counties.
+Transfers all state highways functions and funding to the counties over a five-year period.
 Gives each county jurisdiction over all state highways in that county.

 STATE OF HAWAII